-During the Easter holidays we were lucky enough to be able to fit in a mini adventure to one of our favourite places, the Lake District.
-This in itself was enough to get the boys excited beyond belief but what I hadn’t told them was that we would be staying in a teepee, courtesy of the YHA Lake District.
+During the Easter holidays we were lucky enough to be able to fit in a mini adventure to one of our favourite places to visit in the Lake District, Windermere.
+This in itself was enough to get the boys excited beyond belief but what I hadn’t told them was that we would be camping in a teepee, courtesy of the YHA Lake District.

 The YHA Windermere was easy to find as it is sign posted from the main road and then again as you get closer to the site.
 The boys were delighted when they saw “the mansion” and were excited to be sleeping in it all night, so much so I was worried the actual teepee would be a disappointment.
 Thankfully it wasn’t and when we walked up to the field the boys faces were a picture, they were full of wonder and curiosity and couldn’t wait to get in to explore.